Winner takes all.

 Okay, a little pessimistic there.
 Draw it back to the game at hand.

 Max tossed down the pillow and Fang threw five more towards her to set down, creating a circle for them all to sit in.
-Max plopped down on one of the couch cushions and Fang took up the one beside hers.
+Max plopped down on one of the couch cushions and Fang took up one to the left of hers.
 "It can't be that bad.
 They're just kids."
 Fang kind of ruined his attempt at reassuring Max due to the wily smirk on his face.

-"Come on Ig, get in the spirit."
-Fang spoke from behind Max.
+"Come on Ig, get in the spirit," Fang spoke from beside Max.
 She didn't have to turn her head to see the smirk on his face.
-Fang probably wasn't pumped about the game himself, Max doubted, but he was definitely enjoying hers and Iggy's despair over it.
+Max doubted that Fang was pumped about the game himself, but he was definitely enjoying hers and Iggy's despair over it.

-"Fuck off."
-Iggy seethed under his breath.
+"Fuck off," Iggy seethed under his breath.
 He clapped a hand over his mouth just a moment after saying it, but it wasn't enough to prevent Max from tossing one of Angel's nearby stuffed toys at him.
-It bounced off of his chest uselessly, but her point was still there!
+The useless thing just bounced off his chest, but her point was still there!

-"Watch your language!"
+"Watch your language!" she told him.
 Iggy retaliated Max's chastisement with quite the glacial look.
 Had he been capable of actually seeing her, Max was sure that extra power would have frozen her solid.
-As things were, Iggy could only glower in her general direction, and she was spared a fiery death.
-It wasn't as if the two youngest hadn't ever heard people cuss before (Max had overheard them curse a few times themselves) but that didn't make it right!
+As things were, Iggy could only glower in her general direction, sparing her a fiery death.
+It wasn't as if the two youngest hadn't ever heard people cuss before.
+Max had overheard them curse a few times themselves.
+That didn't make it right!
 She wanted at least a little child-friendliness around here.

 "Okay!
 We each take turns, starting with Gazzy.
 You have to pick another person and ask them if they want a truth or a dare!
 Whichever they pick, you ask them a question you want them to answer or you dare them to do something."
 Nudge was beaming from ear to ear by the time she finished stating the rules of the game.
-Max had never quite been into stuff like this, granted she'd never gotten around to finding joy in teenage magazines filled with junk like this.
+Max had never quite been into stuff like this.
+Granted, she'd never gotten around to reading teenage magazines filled with junk like this.
 She'd been a little busy, you know, running for her life and all that.

 Gazzy rubbed his hands together with a devious smile, his gaze aimed towards Iggy.
-Before he could open his mouth, Max jumped in to prevent them all being blown to smithereens.
+Before he could open his mouth, Max jumped in to save them all from getting blown to smithereens.
 "I want to make it clear right now.
-There will be no bombs, no explosions of any kind and no fire."
+There will be no bombs, no explosions of any kind, and no fire."